qdrant/docs/qdrant/v1.1.x/indexing.md

     full_scan_threshold: 10000

 ```

+The HNSW parameters can also be configured on a collection and named vector
+level by setting [`hnsw_config`](../indexing/#vector-index) to fine-tune search
+performance.

 And so in the process of creating a [collection](../collections).
 The `ef` parameter is configured during [the search](../search) and by default is equal to `ef_construct`.